Class time: 6:30 - 7:30 p.m. (unless otherwise noted)

 Instructor: Terry Barton

-This introductory class will cover the basics of Genetic Genealogy, providing information about the four main tests: yDNA (correlates to paternal surname), ySNP (brings ancient paternal line into modern times), mtDNA (mother's mother's...mother's maternal line), and atDNA (the "whole Ancestry" test).
+An extension to what was begun during the Fall 1 session - and to which all newcomers are welcome - this class will cover the basics of Genetic Genealogy, providing information about the four main tests: yDNA (correlates to paternal surname), ySNP (brings ancient paternal line into modern times), mtDNA (mother's mother's...mother's maternal line), and atDNA (the "whole Ancestry" test).
 With this information, you can determine what test to use on which family member to answer a specific ancestral question.

 The course will also cover the steps you should take after you get your test results and will provide practical examples of how you can use your own results.
 The first five classes will be presentation-style, and the remainder will be reviewing participant test results identifying the learning from the participant's testing, and recommendations (if any) for further testing.